-Your payment history is recorded on a month-by-month basis.
-Other lenders will see a 24-month history of your payments (after 24 months, the information is removed from your credit report).
+Your repayment history information is recorded on a month-by-month basis (after 24 months, the information is removed from your credit report).

 Only banks, credit unions and other types of finance companies can report or access repayment history information.
 Phone, gas and electricity providers are not able to report or access this information.
 This means that your credit report will not show whether you've paid your phone or utility bills on a month-by-month basis.